oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 {% imgx aligncenter assets/way-to-go-on-oci-article-4-personnelfileprocessed-in-sqldeveloper.png 1200 607 "Records in table PEOPLE when the sample-persons.json file has been processed" %}

-You may be interested in the function `PeopleJSONProcessor` that handles the record creation (or update) in table *PEOPLE*.
-It uses an Oracle specific Bulk DML approach -- syntax supported by the *godror* driver -- where arrays of values for each of the bind parameters are passed in and all records are created in a single DML statement -- quite efficiently.
+You may be interested in the function `PeopleJSONProcessor`, which handles the record creation (or update) in table `PEOPLE`.
+It uses an Oracle-specific Bulk DML approach -- syntax supported by the *godror* driver -- where arrays of values for each of the bind parameters are passed in and all records are created in a single DML statement.
+Quite efficient.

 ```go
 func PeopleJSONProcessor(peopleJson []byte) {